 Visitation will take place at the Lintz Funeral Home on Monday, November 4 from 10:00 AM to 12:00 PM (noon) and 2:00 PM to 4:00 PM.
 The funeral service will immediately follow the visitation.
 In lieu of flowers, the family encourages donations to your favorite local charity in memory of Dr. Ron.

-To send flowers to Dr. Ronald Weller D.O.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Ronald Weller D.O., please visit our floral store.